 Even after he'd chased down Albert Ferrer's stray clearance, it seemed the hosts could still cope with the lanky striker.
 But, dribbling past a stranded Ed de Goey, Kanu whipped the ball over an array of Chelsea defenders into the far top corner from an impossible angle, sending Sky Sports commentator Martin Tyler into a fit of excitement to screech the famous line: “Can you believe it?!”

-It's left-back time again, but this one features less Warwickshire and a bit more Brazil - much more sensible, right?
-The thought of a Samba left-back might make most Gunners cover their eyes after the recent Andre Santos debacle, but another former Corinthians man, Silvinho, was a far more reliable acquisition.
+It's left-back time again, but this one features less Warwickshire and a bit more Brazil.
+The thought of a Samba left-back might make most Gunners cover their eyes after their Andre Santos debacle, but another former Corinthians man, Silvinho, was a far more reliable acquisition.

 His crowning moment in a brief two-year stay at Highbury was a spectacular equaliser at Stamford Bridge to rescue a late point as Arsenal once again staged a comeback from 2-0 down.
 Goals either side of the break from Jimmy Floyd Hasselbaink and Zola had put the west Londoners in command, before Thierry Henry halved the deficit 15 minutes from time.

-An FA Cup final famous for two outstanding goals, one from Ray Parlour seconds after Chelsea fan and televisual opinion-divider Tim Lovejoy uttered the now-infamous words: “It's only Ray Parlour.”
+An FA Cup final famous for two outstanding goals, one from Ray Parlour seconds after Chelsea fan and televisual Neanderthal Tim Lovejoy uttered the now-infamous words: “It's only Ray Parlour.”

-Parlour was hardly a goal-getting midfielder - 22 in 400 league appearances tells its own story - but the Barking-born favourite produced a fine effort to elude Cudicini (yeah, him again) and give the Gunners the lead with 20 minutes remaining.
+Parlour was hardly a goal-getting midfielder – 22 in 400 league appearances says as much – but the Barking-born favourite produced a fine effort to elude Cudicini and give the Gunners the lead with 20 minutes remaining.